10 Therapy Myths Debunked (And the Mostly Wonderful Truth)

-For as long as we’ve misunderstood mental health and psychology, we’ve misunderstood the creative process.
+For as long as we’ve misunderstood mental health, we’ve misunderstood the creative process, too.

-In former eras, at the same time people shunned and stigmatized people with mental health conditions, they also glorified creative masterminds who experienced depression and mania.
+In the past, at the same time people shunned and stigmatized people with mental health conditions, they also glorified creative masterminds who experienced depression and mania as needing their “madness” to make their art.
 To create works of genius, artists must suffer, they believed.

 If anything, you’re more likely to take that trip around the world, start that YouTube channel, or write that novel when you’ve addressed the psychological issues that have been holding you back.
 It’s so much easier to create when you have a clear mind and feel safe enough to play and express who you really are.

 "Being honest with my therapist will get me in trouble."